-7.9 Evaluation next steps
+8.10 Evaluation next steps

 The evaluation will continue to collect data from RPR participants as they receive their reports and 12-months after they receive their reports.
 Additional completions will facilitate further time-series analysis.
-More doctors will complete their second reviews, which will allow comparison between results three years apart.
+More doctors will complete their second reviews, which will allow comparison between first and second reviews.